Sun Jun (Eastern Wu): Death and legacy

 In 258, after Sun Chen had deposed Sun Liang and had in turn been executed by the succeeding emperor Sun Xiu, Sun Jun's casket was disinterred and reduced in size, as a sign of imperial disapproval; both Sun Jun and Sun Chen were posthumously banished from the royal family and renamed Gu Jun (故峻) and Gu Chen (故綝) respectively.
+While there was no recorded sons of Sun Jun, records indicated some female relatives: his elder sister was married to Quan Shang of the powerful Quan clan and a younger sister was married to Zhu Sun, son of Zhu Ju.